jgwil2/jgwil2.github.io/_posts/2014-09-27-dev-environment-ubuntu.md

 To add virtual hosts:

 1. Set up the location of new site.
 Add `index.html` (or `index.php`) for testing.
 2. Modify `/etc/hosts` file.
-Add loopback address for new website.
+Add a loopback address for the new site.
 This means that when you visit this domain name, your request will be routed back to your local computer.
 The address `localhost` should already be configured; just add your own site's name below.
 (127.0.0.1 <tab> sitename)
-3. Go to `/etc/apache2/sites-available/` and add `sitename.conf` file (or just `sitename`, depending on your version of Ubuntu).
-Add virtual host configuration inside this file:
+3. Go to `/etc/apache2/sites-available/` and add a `sitename.conf` file (or just `sitename`, depending on your version of Ubuntu).
+Add the virtual host configuration inside this file:
+{% highlight apacheconf %}
     <VirtualHost *:80>
         DocumentRoot /path/to/site/root
 	ServerName sitename
 	ServerAlias sitealias
     </VirtualHost>
+{% endhighlight %}
 An alias is another name that your site could be known by (for example google.com and www.google.com both refer to the same site).
 4. If site root is located anywhere other than `/var/www`, `/usr/share`, or a previously whitelisted directory, go to `/etc/apache2/apache2.conf` and add root directory:
+{% highlight apacheconf %}
     <Directory /path/to/site/root>
         Options Indexes FollowSymLinks
         AllowOverride None
         Require all granted
     </Directory>
+{% endhighlight %}
 5. Run the following commands as root: `a2ensite sitename` to enable site and `service apache2 reload` (or `/etc/init.d/apache2 reload`) to activate.

 ### Editing files ###